 When is the next Health Issues Centre workshop?

-This workshop is currently offered as on-site training only.
+This workshop is also offered as on-site training.

 Health Issues Centre staff can deliver the workshop on-site at a location of your choosing.
 These can be held at any time, but are subject to staff availability.